 If He is able and willing, then where does evil come from?

 This premise of the dilemma views evil as being something real, perhaps as the antithesis to what is good.
-But Craig and Christian apologists find this a problem for atheism.
-Even atheist philosophers have conceded that objective good and evil do not exist on atheism, for philosophical naturalism does not allow it.
+But Craig and fellow apologists find this a problem for atheism rather than for theism.
+Even many atheist philosophers have conceded that objective good and evil do not exist on atheism, for philosophical naturalism does not allow it.
 Instead, humans create standards of morality, which makes morality subjective rather than objective.
-The challenge this presents atheism is that if morality is merely subjective (as opposed to objective), then how can the atheist meaningfully claim that “evil” and “suffering” have any significance, even as an argument against God?
+The challenge this presents atheism is that if morality is merely subjective (as opposed to being objective), then how can the atheist meaningfully claim that “evil” and “suffering” have any significance, even as an argument against God?
 Consider the words of William Provine that there are “No inherent moral or ethical laws exist, nor are there any absolute guiding principles for human society.
 The universe cares nothing for us and we have no ultimate meaning in life” (2).
-How can one then argue anything meaningful from the illusion of morality?

 If He is neither able nor willing, then He is not God.